Harry R. Truman: Career

-While en route to Europe, his troopship, Tuscania, was sunk by a German U-boat in a torpedo attack off the coast of Ireland.
 Truman was honorably discharged on June 12, 1919, and he began prospecting, but failed to achieve his goal of becoming rich.
 He later became a bootlegger, smuggling alcohol from San Francisco to Washington during the Prohibition era.

-At some point, Truman returned to Chehalis, Washington, where he ran an automotive service station called Harry's Sudden Service.
-He also married the daughter of a sawmill owner; they had one daughter.
+Truman returned to Chehalis, Washington, later that year, where he worked as an automobile mechanic and opened a service station, naming it "Harry's Sudden Service."
+He married Helen Hughes, the daughter of a sawmill owner; they had one daughter, born in 1922.